-One of the most common problems that happen for infected teeth is a tooth abscess which should be treated because in case it is not treated, it can change into a dental cyst.
-Dental cysts can affect the gums, jaw, and in some cases the face, and can also spread the infection to these parts.
+A problem that occurs frequently, is with infected teeth.
+Infected teeth are able to become a tooth abscess.
+It should be treated because in case it is not treated, it can change into a dental cyst.
+Dental cysts are able to affect the gums, jaw, and in some cases the face.
+On top of this, they are able to spread the infection to these parts.
 Immediately when noticing a dental cyst, patients should consult a qualified dentist in order to remove it.
-In the following parts, we want to introduce different types of dental cysts, their side effects and how they can be treated.
+In the following parts, we will introduce different types of dental cysts, their side effects and how they can be treated.

 What causes a dental cyst?